niklas-mardby/people-holding-hands/README.md

-# people-holding-hands
+# 🧑‍🤝‍🧑 people-holding-hands 🧑‍🤝‍🧑

-A demo for students of React
+A demo for students of React.